+44 (0)20 7353 2484 clerks@falcon-chambers.com

 Books

-Mortgage Receivership Law and Practice by Stephanie Tozer and Cecily Crampin
+Mortgage Receivership Law and Practice Second edn by Stephanie Tozer KC, Cecily Crampin and Tricia Hemans

 The Electronic Communications Code and Property Law Practice and Procedure (contributing author)